Zettlr/zettlr-docs/docs/en/reference/faq.md

 !!! note

-    Note that the special classes need to be the last thing on the line.
-Even comments will break this behaviour.
+    Note that these brackets need to be the last thing on the line.
+Even comments afterward will break this behaviour.

 ## I want to use single line breaks and not create new paragraphs.
 When I simply hit Enter once, it removes the single line break!